LaurentMazare/tensorflow-ocaml/examples/gan/README.md

 During training the Discriminator gets better at recognizing fake images from real which makes the task of the Generator more difficult so the Generator gets better at producing realistic images.
+This in turns makes the task of the Discriminator more difficult and so on.

 # GANs applied to the MNIST dataset